 Not On View

-This shawabty dates to the Late Period.
-The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
-The incised text is on the flat back of the figure, no back pillar is present.
-The text runs over the feet to the bottom of the base.
-The object was broken in two pieces and is now mended.
+This mummiform shawabty is in the classic Late Period form which is characterized by tripartite wig, long beard, back pillar and base.
+The figure holds the pick on the right shoulder and hoe and cord to a small seed bag on the left.
+The arms are crossed opposite right over left.
+There is one unframed column of incised text on the back of the figure.
+The tripartite wig has incised lines denoting tresses.
+The piece was broken in three pieces and is now mended.

 An ancient Egyptian shawabty is a funerary figurine that was intended to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.

 This shawabti is inscribed with one vertical line containing Wahibre’s name.

 From Giza, debris in pit G 7450 X II.
 1927: Excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA by the government of Egypt.